Azure/azure-cosmos-dotnet-v3/TroubleshootingGuides/CosmosRequestHeaderTooLarge.md

 ## Troubleshooting steps

 ### 1. Session Token too large
     Symptoms: The 400 bad request is happening on point operations where the continuation token is not being used.
+The exception started without making any changes to the application.

     Cause: The session token grows as the number of partitions increase in the container.
 The numbers of partition increase as the amount of data increase or if the thoughput is increased.